Français

 • Spears with blunt steel head or rubber heads

-• Pole-axe with rubber head and butt
+• Pole-axes with rubber head and butt

 All equipment must be inspected and accepted by the Marshals and/or host before being permitted in a melee.